kenjennings/WIP-HBFITB/README.md

 * Defines screen memory containing text "Happy Birthday FillInTheBlank" with candles.

-* Create three character sets in RAM and copies the ROM images to them.
+* Allocates three character sets in RAM and copies the Operating System ROM character set images to them.

 * Updates the images in each character set to represent a candle and different shapes of flames.